How Termites Get Into Your House

 Termites love dead and decaying trees because they are easier for the termites to chew through.

 Leaving dead trees in your yard is a sure-fire way to invite termites into your home.
+Termites can quickly move from the tree to your home as they seek to find more sources of food.
 This applies to stumps as well.
 You should remove any dead trees or stumps from your yard as soon as possible.

 Even living trees pose a risk of housing termites.